 The hand is rarely only itself: an open palm, a clenched fist, a hand at rest, reaching or holding, conveys information the face has traditionally been asked to supply — hesitation, assurance, tension or composure.
 The fist has long served as an emblem of defence, of authority and of resistance, from Roman manus to twentieth-century political iconography; the handshake remains a codified social rite, manual rhetoric accompanies spoken language, and signed languages constitute fully grammatical systems articulated through gesture alone.
 In painting, drawing and sculpture, such gestures are arrested and held, permitting sustained scrutiny of forms ordinarily perceived only in passage.

-Curated by Omar Mazhar, the exhibition traces a sustained preoccupation with what hands do and what they signify.
+Curated by Omar Mazhar and Robin Katz, the works trace a sustained preoccupation with what hands do and what they signify.
 Raised in blessing, closed in resolve or laid open in address, the hand persists as one of the most economical and exacting forms by which art has represented the human.